xxxnell/spatial-smoothing/README.md

-# Blurs Make Results Clearer: Spatial Smoothings to Improve Accuracy, Uncertainty, and Robustness
+# Blur Is an Ensemble: Spatial Smoothings to Improve Accuracy, Uncertainty, and Robustness

-This repository provides a PyTorch implementation of "Blurs Make Results Clearer: Spatial Smoothings to Improve Accuracy, Uncertainty, and Robustness".
+This repository provides a PyTorch implementation of "Blur Is an Ensemble: Spatial Smoothings to Improve Accuracy, Uncertainty, and Robustness".
 In this work, we show that a simple blur operation improves accuracy, uncertainty estimation, and corruption robustness simultaneously, since the blur ensembles spatial information.
 In particular, **MC dropout incorporating spatial smoothing achieves high predictive performance merely with a handful of ensembles.**

 <p align="center">
 <img src="resources/ablation/ablation_animated.gif" align="center" width="90%">